 A&I had printed a couple of my photographs in their books for group shows they had which I was a part of, and both of my photographs looked excellent inside of Nude X and I Spy With My Plastic Eye.
 When asked to do a show of my work and a book, I went into the book making process with a lot more optimism and was not sorry for it.
 Creating a book is a lot of work.
 It’s much more than just slapping an image on a page.
 It takes time to create a flow, work out where you need to put type, what font to use, which image should represent each theme.
 So when you spend that much effort to layout and creating an art piece with your photography and then paying for it, it’s so nice when it all comes out perfect.
 My book Fiat Lux is beautiful.
 And I’m not tooting my own horn or A&I’s because they gave me a show.
 I’m blunt… if something sucks I usually say so straight away.
-I’m not getting paid to say this either.
-They aren’t sponsoring me, I’m paying for my own publishing.
 They really do care about quality and it’s obvious that they all enjoy seeing a great product come from their lab.
 In fact, I’m sure they would be embarrassed if something subpar ever exited the building.

 I’m very excited for people to see and purchase this book during my opening.

 […] Books and will be signed by Zoe and many of the models in the photographs at the opening reception.
 You can read about Zoe’s experience printing Fiat Lux on her […]